-- PhilHealth Insurance Premiums: PHP2,400 to PHP3,600 annually under the Informal Economy Member Plan
+- PhilHealth Insurance Premiums: PHP300 per month or PHP3,600 annually under the Informal Economy Member Plan

 Other Practical Tips

-- Bring your complete medical history and extra medication with you.
-In practice, local doctors do not request for them from your previous physician abroad but it is best to have them, especially for children or if you or family members have had previous medical issues.
+- Bring your complete medical history with you.
+In practice, local doctors do not request them from your previous physician abroad but it is best to have them, especially for children or if you or family members have had previous medical issues.

 - Bring a reasonable amount of extra medication with you to the Philippines as medications are not always available.
 It is recommended to hold a doctor’s certificate stating the ailment requiring said medication.
 Excessive quantities will be flagged at airport customs.

-- In case of hospital confinement in the Philippines, have your spouse; family member; or a friend to help you.
-Hospitals with private rooms allow a companion to assist with getting prescriptions; buying pharmacy items or other toiletries; walking towards the toilet; etc. Companions may stay inside the private room 24/7 for most patients.
+- In case of hospital confinement in the Philippines, have your spouse, family member, or a friend available to help you.
+Hospitals with private rooms allow a companion to assist with getting prescriptions, buying pharmacy items or other toiletries, walking to the toilet, etc. Companions may stay inside a private room 24/7 for most patients.

-If moving to the Philippines professionally, it is highly recommended to speak beforehand with your employer about a private health insurance policy.
-Something crucial to consider is also whether such insurance will be purchased from your home country; or from the Philippines.
-Either way, enrolment and policy details must be checked directly with private health insurers.
+If moving to the Philippines for a job, it is highly recommended to speak beforehand with your employer about a private health insurance policy.
+Something crucial to consider is also whether such insurance will be purchased from your home country or from the Philippines.
+Either way, enrollment and policy details must be checked directly with private health insurers.
 You may also want to consult with private hospitals to find out which insurance providers they have agreements with for direct billing.

 - Filipino Doctors: http://filipinodoctors.org/